WISDEM/WISDEM/docs/examples/drivetrain/tutorial.rst

     :start-after: # Set in
     :end-before: # ---

-Next, we instantiate the OpenMDAO problem and asign the drivetrain as the *model* of the problem,
+Next, we instantiate the OpenMDAO problem and assign the drivetrain as the *model* of the problem,

 .. literalinclude:: ../../../examples/06_drivetrain/drivetrain_direct.py
     :language: python